 Would you be interested in becoming a human resources professional?

-This site is a short guide to finding a good human resources class, school or degree program in your area or through an online program.
+This site is a short guide to finding a good HR-related class, school or degree program in your area or through an online program.

 And while not many colleges offer a specific Bachelor's Degree in Human Resources, most colleges will have classes in the subject, and some will offer concentrations in HR.